-- Enquiring of directors, the audit committee, internal audit and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud including the Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board and audit committee minutes. - Considering remuneration incentive schemes and performance targets for management, directors and sales staff including the LTIP and APB targets for management remuneration. - Using analytical procedures to identify any unusual or unexpected relationships.
+- Enquiring of directors, the TCE Group Limited audit committee and, internal audit and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board and TCE Group Limited audit committee minutes. - Considering remuneration incentive schemes and performance targets for management, directors and sales staff. - Using analytical procedures to identify any unusual or unexpected relationships.

-We communicated identified fraud risks throughout the audit team and remained alert to any indications of fraud throughout the audit.
+We communicated identified fraud risks throughout the audit team and remained alert to any indications of fraud throughout the audit

-As required by auditing standards, and taking into account possible pressures to meet profit targets, our overall knowledge of the control environment and the decline of UK salt profitability in the year, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as impairment of goodwill, recognition of deferred tax assets and actuarial assumptions.
-On this audit we do not believe there is a fraud risk related to revenue recognition because revenue recognition is not complex and there is a low volume and value of dispatches around the year end which leads to limited opportunity to manipulate revenue around the cut off period.
+As required by auditing standards, and taking into account possible pressures to meet profit targets, our overall knowledge of the control environment and the impact of gas and other energy cost increases on profitability in the year, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as impairment and actuarial assumptions used within the valuation of the defined benefit pension obligation.
+On this audit we do not believe there is a fraud risk related to revenue recognition because revenue recognition is not complex and there is a low volume and value of dispatches around year end which leads to limited opportunity to manipulate revenue recognition.